Croatian–Slovene Peasant Revolt: Revolt

-The rebellion broke out simultaneously in large parts of Croatia, Styria, and Carniola on 28 January 1573.
+The rebellion broke out simultaneously in large parts of Carniola, Styria, and Croatia on 28 January 1573.
 The rebels' political program was to replace the nobility with peasant officials answerable directly to the emperor, and to abolish all feudal holdings and obligations to the Roman Catholic Church.
 A peasant government was formed with Matija Gubec, Ivan Pasanec, and Ivan Mogaić as members.
 Far-reaching plans were drawn up, including abolition of provincial borders, opening of highways for trade, and self-rule by the peasants.

 The captain of the rebels, Ilija Gregorić, planned an extensive military operation to secure victory for the revolt.
 Each peasant household provided one man for his army, which met with some initial success; their revolutionary goals alarmed the nobility, however, which raised armies in response.
 The rebels used a network of informers who relayed the information on movements of the opposing units; in turn, spies among the peasants themselves passed the information on the spread of the rebellion to the nobility.